siegfried/tuntap_port/README.md

 This project tries to build on any system without a dependency, even `gmake` which needs to be installed on OpenBSD.

-To build it on the OS which would append a 4-byte network byte order integer containing the address family tunnel header such as [OpenBSD](https://man.openbsd.org/tun.4), run:
+To build it on the OS which would prepend a 4-byte network byte order integer containing the address family tunnel header such as [OpenBSD](https://man.openbsd.org/tun.4), run:

 ```shell
 make utuntap